citiususc/veryfasttree/README.md

 **Release Notes**:

+- v3.3.0 (in development):
+	- Improved performance with new parallel regions.
+	- New thread levels have been introduced.
+	- Tree partitioning method logging now is hidden by default.

 - v3.2.0 (December 2022):
     - Decrease in the peak memory usage.
     - Now profiles can be optionally stored on disk.
 It causes an important reduction in the memory usage.